akshata29/pitchbook/README.md

 ## Updates

+* 2/7/2024 - Add capability to suggest questions for Earning Calls & SEC Filings
 * 1/28/2024 - Additional Details on all Cognitive search Index used
   * pibec - Index to store the earning calls raw content
   * pibpr - Index to store the Press Releases raw content (PR Date, Title, Content)